 The main content of Theorem 1.2 is its last two points; statement (1) is known to specialists.
 Statement (2) indicates that, among the multiple known constructions of distorted subgroups in right-angled Artin groups, "star-words" are a necessary common feature.
-In particular, it is a recent theorem of Hagen-Wise that a hyperbolic free-by-cyclic group G has a finite index subgroup G' that quasi-isometrically embeds in a right-angled Artin group $A(\Gamma)$ [HW14, HW13].
+In particular, it is a recent theorem of Hagen and Wise that every hyperbolic free-by-cyclic group G has a finite index subgroup G' that quasiisometrically embeds in a right-angled Artin group $A(\Gamma)$ [HW15,HW13].
 Theorem 1.2 implies that the fiber subgroup of $G' \leq A(\Gamma)$, which is always distorted, necessarily contains words that are conjugate into star subgroups.

 Regarding the third statement of Theorem 1.2, it is not generally true that a finitely generated free subgroup of $A(\Gamma)$ must intersect $A(\Lambda)$ in a finitely generated group; we give a counterexample in Section 8.
-We call statement (3) the Hanna Neumann property for free subgroups of right-angled Artin groups.
+We refer to statement (3) as the Howson property for star-free subgroups of right-angled Artin groups.